 So instead of a central company-owned server, the blockchain is distributed across a peer-to-peer network.
 Because the blockchain records and preserves history, it is uniquely positioned to transform provable authenticity and digital ownership.

-When someone creates, transfers, buys, sells, or otherwise does something with an NFT, that all gets recorded on the blockchain.
-This is what enables authentication.
+When someone creates, transfers, buys, sells, or otherwise does something with an NFT, these actions all occur on the blockchain.
+The blockchain both authenticates the transaction and creates an immutable record of it.

 This record serves as a permanent statement of authenticity that can be viewed or accessed by anyone.
 Today, when you buy a piece of art or a collector's item, it typically comes with a paper certificate of authenticity, which you must then keep track of forever.
 It is easily forgotten, lost or destroyed, creating a very fragile system for authenticity.
 Blockchains offer a simple and more secure solution to this long-standing issue of proving authenticity.